eloi-jamao/Sign_Transformer/README.md

 ```python
 python3 train.py -e 'epochs' -b 32 -dm 128 -df 512 -n 2 -at 8 -e2e -w 2 -features-path 'path to extracted features from images'
 ```
-For faster training we exrtacted the features previously using img2tensor.py and saving.
+For faster training we extracted the features previously using img2tensor.py and saving.
 See for usage:
 ```
 python3 img2tensor.py -h
 ```
 #### Using 3D Resnet as CNN for feature extraction

 ```python
 python3 S2T/3D/s2t_train.py -e 'epochs' -b 1 -n 2 -at 8 -w 2 -m 'path to pretrained 3d resnet' -f 'path to dataset' -o 'output path'
 ```
+*pretrained model resnet-34-kinetics.pth used in this work can be found [here](https://drive.google.com/drive/folders/1zvl89AgFAApbH0At-gMuZSeQB_LpNP-M)
+*the feature extraction network (3D resnet) will be initialized with weights coming from resnet-34-kinetics.pth, pretrained on Kinetics dataset and trained jointly for the final task

 ### Evaluation